Introduction

 For a long time, the keyboards on iPhone and iPads always showed uppercase letters.
 However, in roughly 2015 the keyboard letters were switched to display in either lowercase or uppercase, matching what you were typing.
 Thankfully, whether you just like the way things used to be or always showing uppercase letters on the keyboard is your preference, you can easily change the keyboard to always show uppercase letters.

-Some of the images associated with the steps are included inline below.
 All images associated with these steps can be seen in the embedded YouTube video.
 Also, please note that you’re not able to leave a comment directly on this article.
 If you have a question or feedback, please leave it on the YouTube video.

 Steps to Show Uppercase Letters on iPhone or iPad Keyboard